dwhiffing/fury/content/aar/nf/nf2_jr/body.md

-Then, just as de Bicardi and his crew began to breathe easier in anticipation of the excitement of getting in among the transports, the cockney sonarman called, “sir\!
-Torpedo in the water bearing three-three-zero relative\!
+Then, just as de Bicardi and his crew began to breathe easier in anticipation of the excitement of getting in among the transports, the cockney sonarman called, “sir!
+Torpedo in the water bearing three-three-zero relative!
 It looks to be about six thousand meters distant.”

 “Calm down, calm down,” admonished de Bicardi.
 “Helm, be so good as to